KamranAshraf10/KamranAshraf10/README.md

 • 🌱 I’m currently learning Advance Data Engineering Concepts!<br>
 • 💞️ I’m looking to collaborate on Python Related Projects<br>
 • 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/kamran-ashraf-python28/)<br>
-• ⚡ I'm currently working as a Python Developer at DSS (Defence Solutions & Systems) and actively seeking remote freelance opportunities.<br>
+• ⚡ I'm currently working as a Python Developer at DSS (Defence Solutions & Systems).<br>

 ## About Me